wp-plugins/widget-logic/readme.txt

 == Screenshots ==

 1. The 'Widget logic' field at work in a widget I use.
+2. The 'widget_content' filter option is at the foot of the widget admin page.
+(Off by default.)

 == Writing Logic Code ==